wiiicha/docassemble-helpfullegaladviceforall/README.md

 Alternatively, to access the completed project,
  1. Head to idkwhy.ddns.net
+ 2. If you cannot access the site, please try turning off any vpn/firewalls and use mobile data.
- 2. Complete the online interview
+ 3. Complete the online interview.
- 3. Download the generated PDF file.
+ 4. Download the generated PDF file.